Careers360 Logo

 Physical And Chemical Properties Of Alcohols:

 Physically, alcohols have higher boiling and melting points than alkanes and alkenes of similar molecular weight due to the presence of a strong hydrogen bond among them.
 Chemically, alcohols undergo acylation, whereby an acyl group is introduced into the molecule, and oxidation, whereby alcohol is oxidized into aldehydes, ketones, or carboxylic acids.
-There are many other Physical And Chemical Properties Of Alcohols.
+There are many other Physical And Chemical Properties Of Alcohol.

 Preparation Of Phenols: